 This appendix provides examples of how to accomplish some popular tasks.
 The examples are written either in Fortran or ANSI C, and many depend on the current versions of libm and libsunmath.
-These examples were tested with the current C and Fortran compilers in the Solaris operating environment.
+These examples were tested with the current C and Fortran compilers in the Solaris OS.

-IEEE Arithmetic
+A.1 IEEE Arithmetic